GothamSass/chrysler/docs/submissions.md

 ## Todos

-- [] provide examples of submissions
+- [ ] provide examples of submissions
+- [ ] update once site launched with directions on submitting via PR